 Benefits of SaaS for Microsoft 365 backup solutions

 The rapid adoption of M365 hinges on its robust capabilities and light-weight SaaS delivery model.
 The M365 cloud backup application is simple to deploy, has straightforward subscription pricing, and doesn’t require businesses to manage costly infrastructure.
-Metallic SaaS matches this usage and access model, enabling customers to manage their Microsoft 365 cloud backup with the simplicity of SaaS.
+Commvault SaaS matches this usage and access model, enabling customers to manage their Microsoft 365 cloud backup with the simplicity of SaaS.

-Unlike traditional Microsoft 365 backup solutions, Metallic SaaS-based Microsoft 365 backup means no more large, upfront capital expenditures.
+Unlike traditional Microsoft 365 backup solutions, Commvault SaaS-based Microsoft 365 backup means no more large, upfront capital expenditures.
 There is no hardware to license, install, upgrade, repair or maintain.
 Updates and maintenance are built-in, reducing the lift on IT to both deploy and administer the solution.
 There are also tangible benefits on storage, as there are no arrays to purchase or optimize.
-With Metallic SaaS M365 backup and recovery administrators enjoy zero ingress or egress fees – all built-into a straightforward per user subscription model.
+With Commvault SaaS M365 backup and recovery administrators enjoy zero ingress or egress fees – all built-into a straightforward per user subscription model.
 This level flexibility also removes the potential of under-utilization, as you only pay for what you need.

 But SaaS doesn’t also mean sacrifice.
 Although the simple consumption model varies from that of installed software – you don’t have to compromise on security or protection.
-Metallic SaaS-based M365 cloud backup still offers the same level of enterprise-grade protection as traditional models, proven to keep data safe and sound, without the complexities.
+Commvault SaaS-based M365 cloud backup still offers the same level of enterprise-grade protection as traditional models, proven to keep data safe and sound, without the complexities.

 Reduce Risk & Recovery Time with Commvault Part 1